puneeth579/jsonsrv/README.md

 Service output schema | `srv?id=example&schema=o` | `{"type":"object","properties":{"error":{"type":"object","properties":{"code":{"type":"integer","required":true},"data":{"type":"any"},"meaning":{"type":"string","required":true},"message":{"type":"string","required":true}}},"value":{"type":"string"}}}`

 ## Action life-cycle
-On servlet initialization, the service mappings (id-action class)  are loaded and an eager instantiation of the actions is performed and bound to the service id.
+On servlet initialization, the service mappings (id-action class)  are loaded, and an instance of the action is created and bound to the service id.

 Then this action instance is ready to serve all the requests to the service, so [thread-safety issues](#threading-issues) should be considered.